Dillon Road/W. 144th Ave. Project

 News & Updates...............................................

-In April 2017, residents adjacent to Dillon Road between S. 120th St. and Sheridan Blvd. will be invited to attend a neighborhood open house to view and discuss this preferred alternative:
+In April 2017, residents adjacent to Dillon Road between S. 120th St. and Sheridan Blvd. were invited to attend a neighborhood open house to view and discuss this preferred alternative:

 In March 2017, Council directed staff to pursue the alternative that maximized safety and traffic progression.
 Council requested that staff work with Boulder County for cost-sharing of the project.